-Note: Each motor home must have as many "designated seating positions" (DSP's) as it has Stated Sleeping Positions.
+Note: Each motorhome must have as many "designated seating positions" (DSP's) as it has Stated Sleeping Positions.
 A DSP is one equipped with a seat belt that complies with all pertinent FMVSS requirements.
 The following guidelines should be used for determining your stated sleeping positions:

 Sleeping Surface Sleeping Capacity

 Double or Queen Bed 2

 Twin Bed, each 1

 Jack-Knife Sofa 1

 Hide-A-Bed Sofa 2

 Convertible Dinette 1

+Cabover Bunk 2

+Cabover Bunk w/Ent.
+Cntr.
+1

+Cabinet Bunk 1

 Make sure that all cargo is properly distributed side to side and front to rear prior to weighing.
 Also note the level of fuel, water and LP at the time of weighing.
-Note: Each trunk compartment maximum capacity is 200 lbs.
+Note: Each trunk compartment maximum capacity should not exceed 200 lbs.